Asalehh/cpanel-spamassassin-autodelete-checker/README.md

 Example: `./script.sh --auto-disable`

 > [!IMPORTANT]
 > JQ package is required.
+The script will attempt to automatically install the package.